felix-basiliskroko/pyflyt_experience/readme.md

 ## Acknowledgments

-- **Technische Hochschule Ingolstadt** for academic support.
+- **Technische Hochschule Ingolstadt**, specifically Konstantin Bake and Professor Doctor Christian Seidel for their continuous academic support.
-- **Airbus Defence and Space** for collaboration in UAV simulation frameworks.
+- **Airbus Defence and Space** for their supporting me as part of my dual study program.
-- **PyFlyt Developers** for providing an extensible UAV simulation environment.
+- **The [PyFlyt](https://github.com/jjshoots/PyFlyt) Developers** for providing an extensible UAV simulation environment.

 ## Contact